 In 1984, Florida approved its lottery by amending the constitution.

-In 1986, Florida disapproved casinos outside of sovereign Seminole and Miccosukee tribal areas.
+In 1986, casinos outside of sovereign Seminole and Miccosukee tribal areas were disapproved in Florida.

 Florida has given professional sports franchises some subsidies in the form of tax breaks since 1991.

-In 1992, Hurricane Andrew struck Florida in August causing more than $25 billion in damages, making it the costliest weather disaster in U.S. history at the time.
+In August 1992, Hurricane Andrew struck Florida and caused more than $25 billion in damages, becoming the costliest weather disaster in U.S. history at the time.

-In 1994, Florida disapproved casinos outside of sovereign Seminole and Miccosukee tribal areas.
+In 1994, casinos outside of sovereign Seminole and Miccosukee tribal areas were disapproved in Florida.

 Florida is sometimes considered a bellwether state in presidential elections because every candidate who won the state from 1996 until 2016 won the election.